QuanTa-padfoot/MSPypeline/README.md

 Samples should be named as follow: ***Group_Biological Replicate_Technical Replicate***.
 I'd recommend not having comma, tab, and semi-colon in the names since MSPypeline might wrongly interpret them as separator (and therefore induce an error).

 # Bug reporting
 This repository is under development, hence errors are likely to occur.
-Should an error occur, please report it to me at ***cong.ta@stud.uni-heidelberg.de***.
+Should an error occur, please report it to me at either ***cong.ta@stud.uni-heidelberg.de*** or ***congquan.ta@dkfz-heidelberg.de***.
 In your email, please state:
 - What the error is
 - A step-by-step procedure leading to the error
 - (If applicable) the data file with which you encountered the error